aboyington/estimator/docs/installation_instructions.md

-# Udora Safety Estimator - Installation Guide
+# White-Label Estimator - Installation Guide

+## About This Version
+**Version:** 1.1.0
+**New in v1.1.0:** Complete white-labeling capabilities - customize all branding elements including page titles, headers, and footers to match your company.

 ## Requirements
 - Web server with PHP 7.4+ and SQLite support
 - Modern web browser
+- Git (for version control and updates)

 ## Installation Steps